mitre/microsoft-windows-10-stig-baseline/README.md

 # microsoft-windows-10-stig-baseline

-InSpec profile to validate the secure configuration of Microsoft Windows 10, against DISA's Microsoft Windows 10 Security Technical Implementation Guide (STIG) Version 1, Release 20.
+InSpec profile to validate the secure configuration of Microsoft Windows 10, against [DISA](https://iase.disa.mil/stigs/) Microsoft Windows 10 Security Technical Implementation Guide (STIG) Version 1, Release 20.

 ## Getting Started

-It is intended and recommended that InSpec run this profile from a "runner" host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over winrm.
+It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.

-For the best security of the runner, always install on the runner the latest version of InSpec and supporting Ruby language components.
+__For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__

-Latest versions and installation options are available at the InSpec site.
+The latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

 ## Required Inputs **_prior_** to running the profile